As an e-commerce retailer, knowing exactly who your customers are is vital to the success of your business.

 Basically, you don’t want to collect customer data just for the sake of doing so — or with the assumption that you’ll know what to do after you’ve collected this info.

 This isn’t to say that you’ll know exactly what you need to improve before collecting additional data from your customers.

 (If you knew what to do from the start, you wouldn’t need more customer data in the first place, right?)

 But, your team should be able to identify specific gaps in your operations based on their experiences with your customers, as well as their expertise within your organization.

 Overall, this step is about ensuring the customer-facing improvements you make lead to worthwhile results for your business.
-While becoming more customer-centric is always a top priority for your e-commerce company, doing so without considering your business goals is simply unsustainable.
+While becoming more customer-centric is always a top priority for your e-commerce company.
+Doing so without considering your business goals is simply unsustainable is great.

 So, before you even begin thinking about what more you can do for your audience, you need to have a pretty clear idea of how making these improvements will lead to growth for your business.